cepdnaclk/e19-4yp-A-Behavioural-Plugin-Tool-For-Fake-News-Identification/README.md

 - Trim extra whitespaces

-### This installs all the required packages in one step.
+### ❕This installs all the required packages in one step.
 pip install -r requirements.txt